 After three years of knowing very well that Fiverr is, was and has been the ‘go-to‘ site for authors wanting paid Amazon book reviews?

-The Guardian reports that Amazon is to sue 1,000 fake reviewers.
-However, I am not sure what the difference is between a fake and a paid review.
+However, I am not sure what the difference is between a fake and paid.

 One thing is certain, though, paid Amazon book reviews are rife, and Amazon has ignored this issue for a very long time.

-While it is commendable that Amazon is taking action against Fiverr reviewers, it is in fact only the tip of the iceberg.
+While it is commendable that Amazon is taking action against Fiverr, it is, in fact, only the tip of the iceberg.

-Even if Fiverr product reviews are closed down tomorrow, a quick search on Twitter will find hundreds of offers to write and post Amazon book reviews.
+Even if Fiverr is closed down tomorrow, a quick search on Twitter will find hundreds of offers to write and post Amazon book reviews.

 This is where Amazon has a real problem, though.

-Fiverr reviews will probably be easy for Amazon to reduce because for $5 these are not reviews involving a verified purchase.
+Fiverr will probably be easy for Amazon to reduce because, for $5, these are not involving a verified purchase.

-But pay a little more, even on Fiverr, and an Amazon verified purchaser who publishes reviews can earn quite a bit of money.
+But pay a little more, even on Fiverr, and an Amazon verified purchaser who publishes them can earn quite a bit of money.

-In fact, almost every site on the Internet that allows reviews is full of fake and paid reviews.
+In fact, almost every site on the Internet that allows customer feedback is full of fake and paid.

-Every author knows that to sell books, you need reviews, and to get reviews, you need to sell books.
+Every author knows that to sell books, you need reviews, and to get them; you need to sell books.

-That’s the catch 22 that is resolved by paying for book reviews, and why it was so successful for John Locke, and why the practice continues today, on a commercial scale.
+That’s the catch 22 that is resolved by paying, and why it was so successful for John Locke, and why the practice continues today, on a commercial scale.

-As one reviewer said in a message, “people think there is a taboo regarding paid book reviews, despite the practice being utilised by some big-name authors on a regular basis.”
+As one said in a message, “people think there is a taboo regarding paid book reviews, despite the practice being utilized by some big-name authors on a regular basis.”